UBC-Stat-ML/nextflow-notes/README.md

 ## Setup instructions

 1. Clone this repo
+2. Install nextflow and make sure it's in your PATH variable
-2. Create a file for your experiment, e.g. ``myExperiment.nf`` in the root
+3. Create a file for your experiment, e.g. ``myExperiment.nf`` in the root
-3. Use the recipe below to create your experiment
+4. Use the recipe below to create your experiment
-4. In the terminal, cd to the root of the repo, and type ``./myExperiment.nf -resume``
+5. In the terminal, cd to the root of the repo, and type ``./myExperiment.nf -resume``